Dipsingh/dipsingh.github.io/_posts/2023-03-04-Intro-to-Gravity-Model.md

 We can use synthetic traffic if we need access to real-world traffic.
 Below is a sample of synthetic traffic matrix generation conforming to the Gravity model.
 There are multiple ways to generate synthetic traffic, from independent exponential random variables to more complicated ways using sampling algorithms like MCMC (Markov Chain Monte Carlo).
 Below is an example of Synthetic traffic that follows the Gravity model using exponential random variables.
-Code details are in the Appendix.
+The sample code is available in the Appendix.

 {: .center}
 ![Estimated vs Measured](/images/post19/fig_3.png "Estimated vs Measured")